FACTBOX-The Biden Cabinet: President-elect builds a team

 Sally Yates - A former deputy attorney general, Yates was briefly the acting attorney general early in Trump's term before being fired for insubordination for refusing to defend travel restrictions targeting seven Muslim-majority nations.

 Doug Jones - A former federal prosecutor with a strong civil rights record, he won a U.S. Senate seat in a 2017 special election in deeply conservative Alabama.
-Jones was defeated this year by Republican Tommy Tuberville, a former college football coach.
+Jones was defeated in the Nov.
+3 election by Republican Tommy Tuberville.

-Tom Perez - A former labor secretary and one-time head of the Justice Department's Civil Rights Division has been floated, though he might face an uphill battle winning confirmation in the U.S. Senate if it remains in Republican control.
+Tom Perez - A former labor secretary and one-time head of the Justice Department's Civil Rights Division.
+His name has been floated though he might face an uphill battle for confirmation in the U.S. Senate if it remains in Republican control.

 ENERGY SECRETARY

 Arun Majumdar - He was the first director of the U.S. Department of Energy's agency that promotes and funds research and development of advanced energy technologies, and also served as acting undersecretary of energy from March 2011 to June 2012.
-He also worked at Alphabet Inc's Google as vice president for energy before joining Stanford University's faculty.
+He also worked at Alphabet Inc's Google as vice president for energy.

 Jay Inslee - He focused on climate change during his failed presidential bid in 2019 and was re-elected to a third term as governor of Washington state this year.
 Inslee has been pushed for consideration in the Cabinet by environmental activists given his efforts to pass a carbon tax and clean-fuels standard.